opentargets/evidence_datasource_parsers/README.md

 **Where:**

-* `threshold` is required.
+* `--threshold` is required.
 It provides a lower locus to gene score cutoff.
-* `logFile` is optional.
+* `--logFile` is optional.
 If not specified, logs are written to standard error.